What Are Pollinators?

 No, don’t try this at home… It’s too intricate for people!

-And, if you think that’s cool, wait till you hear this:
+And, if you think that’s cool, wait until you hear this:

 Can you imagine how long it would take to make a jar of honey?

-The honeybee lives only 2 to 3 months and produces just one teaspoon of honey,
+The honeybee lives 2 to 3 months and produces just one teaspoon of honey, in-their-lifetime!

-Just a reminder: bees see no red in their spectrum, so they need diversity in flowers, such as white, yellow, blue, and orange.
-You can’t go wrong if you plant them all.
+Just so you know, bees see no red in their spectrum, so they need diversity in flowers, such as white, yellow, blue, and orange.
+You can’t go wrong if you just plant them all.

 The difference between the bumble bee and the honey bee is that Bubba has more hair, a thicker body, and dark wings.